t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 Related challenges include

-* Reaching and maintaining data consistency
-* (Data placement) Enabling efficient access to data, for example using data placement strategies to minimize data retrieval delay {{Liu}}
+* (Cache and data placement) Using cache positioning and data placement strategies to minimize data retrieval delay {{Liu}}, energy consumption.
+Caches may be positioned in the access network infrastructure or may be on end devices using device-to-device communication
-* Maintaining data availability for authorized applications and users, while preventing information leakage
+* Maintaining data consistency, freshness and privacy in systems that are distributed, constrained and dynamic (e.g. due to end devices and computing nodes churn or mobility).
+For example, age of information {{Yates}}, a performance metric that captures the timeliness of information from a sender (e.g. an IoT device), can be exposed to networks to enable tradeoffs in this problem space

 ### Other Services